anibroto-2017/money-transfer-API/Readme.md

                  }`

-Get All transaction Details for an account number: Get the list of transactions made from or to an account
+**Get All transaction Details for an account number**:

+Get the list of transactions made from or to an account

 Path:/transaction/account/{account number}